vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Is it possible for a merchant to pay a Vipps user?

-No, Vipps has no functionality for paying to a Vipps user, except for refunding (part of) a payment.
+No. Vipps has no functionality for paying to a Vipps user, except for refunding (part of) a payment.

 Vipps only has APIs for paying from a person to a merchant.